MileHacker Logo

 Best and Worst Times for Popular Attractions

-• Visit major attractions in the Historic Center (e.g., Cathedral, Hospicio Cabañas) early in the morning, right after they open (approximately 10 AM), or later in the afternoon to avoid peak crowds, especially tour groups.
+• Visit major attractions in the Historic Center (e.g., Cathedral, Hospicio Cabañas) early in the morning, right after they open (around 10 AM), or later in the afternoon to avoid peak crowds, especially tour groups.

 • Avoid midday heat for outdoor activities; opt for mornings or late afternoons.